ncayllahua/GigisPizzaHOL/fn_pizza_discount_upload.md

 Click in the function name **fn_discount_upload**, click in show OCID and show Endpoint and note their ids as you will need them to create the environment variables in **fn_discount_cloud_events** function section in the next function creation.

 ![](./media/fn-discount-upload/faas-create-function24.PNG)

+Now you can continue with the creation of the next [fn_discount_cloud_events](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/fn_pizza_discount_cloud_events.md) serverless function or optionally review the code to know more about this serverless function.

 ## Code recap (OPTIONAL)
 You copy the function code and made several changes in the configuration files like func.yaml and pom.xml then you created a new Dockerfile to deploy the function.
 Now we'll explain this changes: